mckennapsean/dissertation/content/10-acknowledge.md

 sponsored by the Assistant Secretary of Defense for Research & Engineering under Air Force Contract FA8721-05-C-0002.
-Opinions, interpretations, conclusions, and recommendations are those of the authors and are not necessarily endorsed by the United States Government or Intelligent Automation, Inc. The content of the information does not necessarily reflect the position or the policy of the government, and no official endorsement should be inferred.
+Opinions, interpretations, conclusions, and recommendations are those of the authors and are not necessarily endorsed by the United States government or Intelligent Automation, Inc. The content of the information does not necessarily reflect the position or the policy of the government, and no official endorsement should be inferred.